Home

 Now, we have a heat loss formula we can convert to any size of spa.
 70 Square feet would be a good size spa.
 This is the inside square footage of water contact surface.
 70 x .0053458 = .374 Kilowatt hours out the sides of the spa in 16 hours.
 Not much, considering that an average KWH is about 12 Cents per KWH across the country.
 That is 4.5 cents per day , 1.35 per month, loss from the sides.
 (Now the top is another story.)

 What we are trying to do more than anything with a thermal closed spa is have really clean water and have a low electric bill.
+Again, with solar heated cabinet this equation never is used, because there is no time when the inside air is not over 104 degrees.

 Here's another scenario.
 In a typical fully foamed spa, the pipes, heater, pump housings, all have square footage of heat loss as long as the temperature of the air inside the cabinet is cooler than the spa water.
 There is no foam insulation on the equipment or pipes in the equipment area, and cool air is allowed into the cabinet.
 This is nearly all the time in winter, and most of the time in summer.
 Plus the spas on all the sides will never have zero heat loss, because the temperature outside the spa foam is always cooler than the spa water, almost all the time.
 Even when it is 90 degrees outside, the spa is still losing heat if the water is 91 or above.
 In a full foam spa the only time there is 100% insulation is when the water is the same temperature as the outside.
 Since nobody runs the temperature up and down, there is almost always heat loss.